apache/storm/docs/windows-users-guide.md

 Starting with Windows 10 Creators Update, it will be possible to activate a Developer Mode that supports creating symbolic links without `run as administrator`
 [Symlinks in Windows 10!](https://blogs.windows.com/buildingapps/2016/12/02/symlinks-windows-10/)

+Alternatively you can disable usage of symbolic links by setting the config `storm.disable.symlinks` to `true` on Nimbus and all of the Supervisor nodes.
+This will also disable features that require symlinks.
+Currently this is only downloading dependent blobs, but may change in the future.
+Some topologies may rely on symbolic links to resources in the current working directory of the worker that are created as a convienence, so it is not a 100% backwards compatible change.